mikaeilorfanian/timetracker/README.md

 * Generate reports that show you how you've spent your time

 ## Why Track Time?
-Before you can improve anything, you need to have awareness of things are right now. `timetracker` reports help you become aware of how you're spending your time.
+Before you can improve anything, you need to be aware of how things are right now. `timetracker` reports help you become aware of how you're spending your time.
 Try it for at least one day and you'll be amazed by the results.

 ## How to Use It?
 At this time, `timetracker` is not ready to be used.
 But, read on to find out what we're planning for it to become.